Ian-Fogelman/Ian-blog/_posts/2019-10-07-Creating-Python-CLR-For-SQL-Server-2017.markdown

 <br>
 <br>
 In a recent blog post I covered how to get started with C# common language runtimes.
-I mentioned that the flavors available are C# and Visual basic, this technology began shipping in SQL 2005.
+I mentioned that the flavors available are C# and Visual basic, this technology began shipping with SQL Server 2005.
 <br>
 <br>
 However a more recent development in the SQL server world began shipping with SQL Server 2017 and this is availability for Python and R scripts to run natively in your SQL instance.